Income tax planning

 The Canada Child Tax Benefit (CCTB) is a tax-free monthly payment made to eligible families to help with the cost of raising kids under age 18.
 The Universal Child Care Benefit (UCCB) is a taxable monthly payment to eligible families with children under age 6.
 You can use both to shift income into your child's hands.

 If you want to invest other money for your kids, consider using a Registered Education Savings Plan (RESP).
 Your investment can grow tax-deferred.
-Or, use an informal trust.
-Unlike income such as dividends or interest, capital gains earned in an informal trust can be attributed to your child under the right circumstances.
-The gains will be taxed at the child’s rate.

 If you're caring for a dependent child or another relative who is dependent on you, you may be able to take advantage of some tax breaks.
 These include tax credits for an infirm dependent, for an eligible dependent, for a child or for being a caregiver.
-And, tax deductions for child care and/or medical expenses.
+And, tax deductions for childcare and/or medical expenses.